chayaponlee/MLIntuitionAndProjects/README.md

 based on the scenario that if a vehicle company send out ad offers to certain people on facebook, will those people choose to buy the car or not.

 The regression models are seperated in different notebooks to avoid messiness.
-For the most part, each of the models use a different dataset.
+It is based on two datasets Position Salaries and 50 Start Ups.
+In 50 Start Ups, we are trying to find a way to spot good companies invest in.
+This means figure out what features are important.
+Position Salaries contain data on different salaries of different positions (in years of experience) on a company.
+We will try to develop the best model that can future detect lies from prospective employees about their previous company's salary.

 The gist here is that you will be able to learn by comparing different models because evaluating perfomance is forever important.